The United Nations estimates there may be as many as 23 billion chickens on this planet right now.

 Chicken Life Cycle As An Adult

-But not to worry – these are just “practice” eggs and your adult hens will lay normal, full size eggs once they become adults.
+But not to worry – these are just “practice” eggs, and your adult hens will lay normal, full-size eggs once they become adults.

 The adult stage of the chicken life cycle is also when male chickens become roosters.
 Roosters can be incredibly loud and very territorial around “their” hens.
 Roosters typically start crowing around the age of 18 weeks (4.5 months).

 Adult hens will lay almost daily for at least the first one to two years of their lives.
-It is normal for hens to lay for about 10 months and then take a break.
+It is normal for hens to lay for about ten months and then take a break.
 During this break, they will molt out their feathers and grow in fresh feathers.

-After the first year or few of adult life, egg laying may become less regular.
+After the first year or first few years of adult life, egg laying may become less regular.
 Sometimes chickens will also stop laying when they are ill or when they are not getting enough light.

 As The Farmers Almanac explains, adult chickens can live for seven years or longer under optimal husbandry conditions.